 In addition to these services, the Title IX Office provides training and education on consent, sexual harassment and sexual assault prevention, and reporting responsibilities, along with a variety of specialized trainings.
 Please visit the Education & Training page of this site for more information.

-The new Sexual Misconduct Policy and Procedure (06-05-01) underscores the University’s commitment to an environment free of sexual misconduct.
+University of Pittsburgh's Sexual Misconduct Policy and Procedure (06-05-01) underscores the University’s commitment to an environment free of sexual misconduct.

 This is an umbrella policy covering both educational and work environment.